mbradburn/lifepo-battery/README.md

 borrow it.)

 I was able to get 95Ah out of the battery, so I'll call it good.
-To really test the battery I'd need a bitter BMS, a bigger load, and I'd run them until the BMS cut out due to low voltage.
+To really test the battery I'd need a better BMS, a bigger load, and I'd run them until the BMS cut out due to low voltage.
 So this is just a rough check to make sure the cells are somewhat legit.

 At this 150W load, the BMS didn't get hot at all, so I'm going to attach it directly to the cells.